Source rules

 Corrections

-If a source changes, a link breaks, or a page describes a figure incorrectly, the correction should be handled in the open.
-The corrections page explains what information to include when reporting a possible error.
+If a source changes, a link breaks, or a page describes a figure incorrectly, the correction should be visible to readers.
+The corrections page explains what to include when reporting a possible error.